This overview is useful because it brings the conversation back to the layer that actually allocates CPU time, memory, device access, and isolation.

 Windows

-- Wide compatibility with software and drivers
+- Keeps broad compatibility with legacy software and peripherals.

 iOS / iPadOS